lgommans/dro.pm/README.md

 **Setup**

-Setup the database from `db.sql` in MySQL or something and either place these files in your htdocs/docroot/wwwroot or run `php -S [::1]:3000`.
+Setup the database from `db.sql` in MySQL or something and place these files in your htdocs (or docroot or wwwroot).
 You can configure the database credentials in `api/dbconn.php`.

 **Architecture**